 The Device shall verify Upgrade Image by verifying the Authorising Remote Party Signature using Manufacturer Image and the Authorising Remote Party’s Public Key.
 For clarity, this shall be the only ECDSA verification required by the GBCS and this is not the ZSE ECDSA Signature sub-element.

-For an ESME or GSME receiving an Upgrade Image, the Authorising Remote Party’s Public Key shall be that held by the Device in the {supplier, digitalSignature, management} Trust Anchor Cell.
+For an ESME, GSME or HCALCS receiving an Upgrade Image, the Authorising Remote Party’s Public Key shall be that held by the Device in the {supplier, digitalSignature, management} Trust Anchor Cell.

 For a Communications Hub receiving an Upgrade Image the Authorising Remote Party’s Public Key shall be that held by the Device in the {wanProvider, digitalSignature, management} Trust Anchor Cell.

+For a PPMID receiving an Upgrade Image the verification of the authenticity of the Upgrade Image in this section shall not apply.